Schizogeny: Plot

 While examining Eugene's corpse Mulder finds a splinter in his neck, the wood of which matches the trees outside his house.
 While they continue to investigate the crime Mulder and Scully are approached by a mysterious man (George Josef) who claims that a "bad man" is killing the area's trees.
 While this is happening, Matthews takes Lisa to her house claiming that she is protecting her.
 After Lisa overhears Matthews arguing with a man she journeys into Matthews' root cellar where she finds a corpse.
 When she tries to leave she finds she has been locked in.

 Mulder later discovers that Matthews' father was retrieved from a mud puddle twenty years before the events of the episode.
 He begins to suspect her of wrongdoing — suspicion that is furthered after he digs up her father's empty coffin.
 Later the mysterious man from earlier tells Mulder that Matthews' father's death ended a blight that had been killing trees in the town.

 Lisa's aunt journeys to Matthews' house to retrieve her niece, but is killed by Matthews who is revealed to have a split personality engendered by abuse from her own father.
 This has also given her power to control the trees in the area.
 Mulder and Scully later search Matthews' house and find the mysterious corpse in the basement — who they realize is the body of Matthews's father — as well as an unharmed Lisa.
 Meanwhile, Matthews goes to Bobby's house and chases him into the orchard.
 The agents show up soon thereafter and both Mulder and Bobby are nearly drowned in mud.
 The mysterious man suddenly appears and cuts Matthews' head off with an axe, ending her power over the trees.

 Production

 Conception and writing

-"Schizogeny" was written by Jessica Scott and Mike Wollaegertheir first for the series.
+"Schizogeny" was written by Jessica Scott and Mike Wollaeger, their first episode for the series.
 Due to it being Scot and Wollaeger's first episode, "Schizogeny" took a long time to write and, according to executive producer Frank Spotnitz, "went through many, many incarnations and versions."
 Due to the episode's plot and setting, it became sardonically known as "The Killer Tree Episode" among the cast and crew.
 The episode's title is a biological term for the creation of cavities by separating out existing cells.